RTechAI/forgeui-hw-st7789-284x76-wide/README.md

 This repository contains the ForgeUI Hardware Lab implementation, configuration, documentation and physical validation work for this hardware target.

-Third-party libraries and reference implementations are not claimed as ForgeUI-owned code and retain their original licences and copyright.
+Unless otherwise noted, ForgeUI-authored repository content is licensed under the MIT License.
+Third-party dependencies and reference implementations are not claimed as ForgeUI-owned code and retain their respective licences and copyright.

 ## Display Library Dependency